 The fund is managed based on an investment process that includes the analysis of markets and companies as well as funds and products in which the fund invests.
-The investment process means that investments are made in funds or in transferable securities and other financial instruments with exposure to equities.
+The investment process means that investments are made in funds or in transferable securities and other financial instruments with exposure to equities issued by companies headquartered in Sweden or traded on a regulated market in Sweden.
 The composition of the portfolio is derived from a long-term strategic portfolio composed with the objective of exceeding the performance of the fund's benchmark index over time.
 In addition, the fund management team regularly rebalances and reallocates the weightings in the portfolio based on an analysis of market conditions regarding economic activity, valuations and liquidity, among others.
-Consideration is also taken to developments in different regions.
 The team also analyses and selects the incoming funds based on the strategy, investments process, sustainability and liquidity, among others.
 The fund also uses various derivatives in its strategy to attain the desired level of exposure and risk.